THE BIRTH STORY

 [3] Motivating Features

-A supportive experience that brings together timelines, reflections, and medical details, helping parents tell their birth story their way
+An experience that lets parents tell their birth story their way

 [1] Timeline